Tristane028/Springer-Fibers/README.md

 6. Eliminate the source variables
 7. **Only then** impose the equations cutting out the target cell

-Order matters: imposing the target-cell equations too early is the central pitfall, since generically no finite point of the source cell lies in the target cell — the intersection appears only after taking the closure.
+Order really matters here.
+Imposing the target-cell equations too early is the main pitfall, because generically no finite point of the source cell lies in the target cell, and the intersection only shows up once you take the closure.

-Saturation is likewise not cosmetic.
-Eliminating from the unsaturated graph ideal yields only ⟨S − P⟩, missing the relation Y(P − Q) − X(P − R) = 0; saturating by the pivot-minor product recovers the correct chart closure ⟨S − P, Y(P − Q) − X(P − R)⟩.
-The note also shows that a small set of normal coordinates suffices in practice — here X = b/c and Y = b/d recover the full target-cell ideal — and includes Macaulay2 code for the computation.
+Saturation is not just cosmetic either.
+Eliminating from the unsaturated graph ideal yields only ⟨S − P⟩, which misses the relation Y(P − Q) − X(P − R) = 0.
+Saturating by the pivot-minor product recovers the correct chart closure ⟨S − P, Y(P − Q) − X(P − R)⟩.
+The note also shows that a small set of normal coordinates is enough in practice, where X = b/c and Y = b/d recover the full target-cell ideal, and it includes Macaulay2 code for the computation.

 ### Where this leads